goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

     >>> isinstance(queues, zc.async.queue.Queues)
     True

 As the name implies, ``queues`` is a collection of queues.
-It's possible to have multiple queues, as a tool to distribute and control work.
+As discussed later, it's possible to have multiple queues, as a tool to distribute and control work.
 We will assume a convention of a queue being available in the '' (empty string).
-This is followed in the Zope 3 configuration discussed below.

     >>> queues.keys()
     ['']